 Tariffs harm the United States in two ways.
 First, by driving up the cost of Chinese imports, tariffs make it harder for anyone who wants to use solar panels or batteries to reduce emissions.
 Along the way, these tariffs temporarily make some American firms more profitable, but the main effect so far has been to encourage Chinese firms to relocate their supply chains—first to Southeast Asia and now globally.
 Second, and more perniciously, tariffs are politically destabilizing.
 As the United States attacks China’s supply chains, from Vietnam to Mexico, it undermines our trading relationships with important trading partners.
 And when China retaliates, trade wars over batteries and lithium metastasize to harm exports of other products, such as soybeans, where American producers have big advantages.

 However, obstacles to this kind of productive collaboration abound in the United States.
-In the electric vehicle sector, for example, an opaquely applied rule known as the Foreign Entities of Concern, a wonky element of the Inflation Reduction Act (IRA), prohibits any enterprise with Chinese ownership greater than 25% or any control by Chinese managers from receiving U.S. subsidies.
+In the electric vehicle sector, for example, an opaquely applied rule known as the , a wonky element of the Inflation Reduction Act (IRA), prohibits any enterprise with Chinese ownership greater than 25% or any control by Chinese managers from receiving U.S. subsidies.
 Nobody really knows how this will work, or even if the letter of the rule can be trusted.
 Many states are also piling in with their own legislation that wrongly targets Chinese residents and investors.
 The result: Chinese firms that could compete in one of the world’s largest clean energy markets are shunning America.

 Getting industrial policy right

 We must diversify the global suppliers for the ingredients of a clean energy revolution.
 This will require international cooperation and using the market, not anti-China mandates.
-(The market is already delivering to some degree—recent lithium price volatility has prompted supply to expand, for example, mostly not in China.)
+(The market is already delivering to some degree—recent lithium price volatility has prompted supply to expand, for example, .)
 We must also demand, as Europe already does, that Chinese supply chains meet the same environmental standards as those in the West.
 Chinese battery makers already know this and are putting in place the monitoring systems needed to comply.

 Learning from China